Probing hidden-charm decay properties of $P_c$ states in a molecular scenario: Effective potential

 \section{Effective potential}

-In the quark interchange model, the hadron-hadron scattering process is approximated by the interaction between the inner quarks \cite{Barnes:1991em,Swanson:1992ec,Barnes:1999hs,Barnes:2000hu,Hilbert:2007hc}.
+To derive the decay width, we first derive the effective hadron-hadron potential $V_{\text{eff}}$ using the quark interchange model.
+It is related to the $T$-matrix of the hadron-hadron scattering process $A+B\rightarrow C+D$ at Born order.
+In the quark interchange model, the scattering process is approximated by the interaction between the inner quarks \cite{Barnes:1991em,Swanson:1992ec,Barnes:1999hs,Barnes:2000hu,Hilbert:2007hc}.
 In the process from two heavy hadrons scattering into a heavy quarkonium plus a nucleon, the short-range interactions dominant the scattering process.
 We adopt the $V_{ij}$ for the quark-quark interaction \cite{Wang:2019rdo,Wong:2001td}.
 The effective potential $V_{ij}$ in the momentum space can be expressed as,

 where $\lambda_{i}(-\mathbf{\lambda}_{i}^{T})$ is the color factor for the quark (antiquark). $q$ is the transferred momentum.
-The three terms in the $V_{ij}$ correspond to the Coulomb, linear confinement, and hyperfine potentials, respectively.~$\alpha_s$ is the running coupling constant and a function of the $Q^2$, which is the square of the invariant mass of the interacting quarks.
+The three terms in the $V_{ij}$ correspond to the Coulomb, linear confinement, and hyperfine potentials, respectively.~$\alpha_s$ is the running coupling constant and a function of the $Q^2$, which is the square of the invariant mass of the interacting quarks. $\mathbf{S}_{i}$ is the spin operator of the interacting quark.
 We perform our calculation in the momentum space.
 The $V_{ij}$ contains a constant potential in the spatial space.
-In addition, the Fourier transformation of the Coulomb and linear confinement potentials induce the divergent terms.
+In addition, the Fourier transform of the Coulomb and linear confinement potentials induce the divergent terms.
 The constant term and the divergence vanish due to the exact cancellation of the color factors as illustrated in the following.
 The parameters in Eq.~(\ref{quarkmodel}) are determined by fitting the mass spectra of the mesons.
 Their values are listed in Table \ref{qmpara}.

 \tabcolsep{0.05cm} In the quark model, the wave function of a hadron is factorized as